 I've Applied Too Much Wax!
 How do I fix it?

 Waxing is a superb way to preserve and enhance the beauty of timber.
 Whilst it does require a little care and patience to apply in the first instance, it is easy to maintain and repair if needed.
-Gilly's range of waxes are designed to make this process as easy as possible.
+Gilly's range of waxes is designed to make this process as easy as possible.

 A correctly waxed surface is even in all lighting conditions, is silky smooth and dry to the touch.
 The finish will be transparent and the depth of the timber detail clear.